SamBelkacem/Machine-Learning-Basics/README.md

 This tutorial covers Machine Learning Basics using ``Python``.

-The repository includes Python notebooks, reference guides, and cheatsheets for the entire Machine Learning process.
+The repository includes Python notebooks, reference guides, and cheatsheets for the entire Machine Learning process:

   - **1- Data preprocessing and analysis:** clean and transform data into a format suitable for analysis using ``NumPy`` and ``Pandas``.
   - **2- Data visualization:** understand and explore data visually using ``Matplotlib`` and ``Seaborn``.